gabeklein/expressive-mvc/README.md

 <br/>
 <h2 id="concept-ambient">Ambient Controller</h2>

-Controllers can also access others which exist in context of a component where used.
-For this we have the `tap` modifier.
+Ofcourse, controllers can also access others, via the context of component where used.
+You probably saw it coming: for the we have the `tap` modifier!

 ### `tap(Type, required?)`